danielhenrymantilla/higher-kinded-types.rs/book/src/lifetime-any-20-generalizing.md

     higher-kinded types.

-So, in certain scenarios, _especially as a private-to-the-crate helper_, this approach can be the best one, and the one exposed in this section may not be necessary.
+So, in certain scenarios, _especially as a private-to-the-crate helper_, this approach can be the best one, and the one exposed in the following section may not be necessary.

 However, it does have a rather big drawback, one which grows bigger and worse the more you work with
 this: